yasser-mas/working-time/README.md

   }
 ```

-* vacations
+* Vacations : <br />
-   vacations should be array list formated date "yyyy-mm-dd"
+   vacations should be array list formated date "yyyy-mm-dd". <br />

-* normalWorkingHours
+   vacations accepts wildcard year "*-mm-dd". <br />

+* NormalWorkingHours : <br />
-    normal working hours should contain all working week days only ( don't include weekend days )
+    normal working hours should contain all working week days only ( don't include weekend days ). <br />
-    object key is day of the week (from 0 to 6), Sunday is 0, Monday is 1, and so on.
+    object key is day of the week (from 0 to 6), Sunday is 0, Monday is 1, and so on. <br />
-    object value is array list of working time ( time formate should be "hh:mm" )
+    object value is array list of working time ( time formate should be "hh:mm" ). <br />
     ```ts
         normalWorkingHours: INormalWindow[] ;
         export interface INormalWindow{